splunk/splunk-connect-for-syslog/docs/configuration.md

 ## Override index or metadata based on host, ip, or subnet

-In some cases such its appropriate to re-direct the index or append meta data such as a value of an indexed field to indicate PCI or regional source.
+In some cases it is appropriate to re-direct events to an alternate index or append metadata (such as an indexed field) based on PCI scope, geography, or other criterion.
+This is accomplished by the use of a file that uniquely identifies these source exceptions via syslog-ng filters, which maps to an associated lookup of alternate indexes, sources, or other metadata.

-* Get the template files
+* Get the filter and lookup files
 ```bash
 cd /opt/sc4s/default
 sudo wget https://raw.githubusercontent.com/splunk/splunk-connect-for-syslog/master/package/etc/context-local/compliance_meta_by_source.conf
 sudo wget https://raw.githubusercontent.com/splunk/splunk-connect-for-syslog/master/package/etc/context-local/compliance_meta_by_source.csv
 ```
-* Edit the file ``compliance_meta_by_source.conf`` supply uniquely named filters to identify events subject to override.
+* Edit the file ``compliance_meta_by_source.conf`` to supply uniquely named filters to identify events subject to override.
-* Edit the file ``compliance_meta_by_source.csv``  using the filter name as the first field and supply an appropriate index value
+* Edit the file ``compliance_meta_by_source.csv``  to supply appropriate the field(s) and values.
+The three columns in the table are `filter name`, `field name`, and `value`.  `field name` obeys the following convention:
-    * ``fields.fieldname`` where field name will become an indexed field
+    * ``fields.fieldname`` where `fieldname` will become the name of an indexed field with the supplied value
-    * ``.splunk.index`` to specify index name
+    * ``.splunk.index`` to specify an alternate value for index
-    * ``.splunk.source`` to specify a custom value for source
+    * ``.splunk.source`` to specify an alternate value for source

-* Applicable to Docker/Podman runtimes update the docker run command in the systemd unit file or the docker-compose to include volumes mapping the files above
+* For the Docker/Podman runtimes, update the docker/podman run command in the systemd unit file or the docker-compose to include volumes mapping the files above.
-Unit file add the following line to the `ExecStart` command prior to `$SC4SIMAGE` then restart using the command ``sudo systemctl daemon-reload; sudo systemctl restart sc4s``
+* In the Unit file, add the following lines to the `ExecStart` command prior to `$SC4SIMAGE` then restart using the command ``sudo systemctl daemon-reload; sudo systemctl restart sc4s``

 ``
 SC4S_UNIT_VP_CSV=-v /opt/sc4s/default/compliance_meta_by_source.csv:/opt/syslog-ng/etc/context-local/compliance_meta_by_source.csv \
 SC4S_UNIT_VP_CONF=-v /opt/sc4s/default/compliance_meta_by_source.conf:/opt/syslog-ng/etc/context-local/compliance_meta_by_source.conf \
 ``

-* Applicable to Docker Swarm runtime update the docker compose yml to add the following volume mounts to thee sc4s service and deploy the updated service
+* For the Docker Swarm runtime, update the docker compose yml to add the following volume mounts to thee sc4s service and redeploy the updated service using the command:
 ``docker stack deploy --compose-file docker-compose.yml sc4s``

 ``
       - /opt/sc4s/default/compliance_meta_by_source.csv:/opt/syslog-ng/etc/context-local/compliance_meta_by_source.csv
       - /opt/sc4s/default/compliance_meta_by_source.conf:/opt/syslog-ng/etc/context-local/compliance_meta_by_source.conf